 MANAGING THE CUSTOMER AND USER INTEREST

-Caroline has engaged with NHS trusts, utility companies, consumer bodies and government departments in improving customer satisfaction and mechanisms for involving users and customers in decision-making.
+Caroline has engaged with NHS trusts, utility companies, consumer bodies, charities and government departments in improving customer satisfaction and mechanisms for involving users and customers in decision-making.
 She has set up and run complex complaints procedures which comply with legal and regulatory requirements.
 She has produced training materials for managers, employees and consumer representatives and delivered training programmes.
-Caroline researched and wrote a report for the National Children’s Bureau looking at the use of Social Enterprise as a means of delivering services for children and young people.

 PROMOTING INVOLVEMENT BY LOCAL USERS